DAGWorks-Inc/hamilton/README.md

 Note: the content (i.e. names, function bodies) of our example code snippets are for illustrative purposes only, and don't reflect what we actually do internally.

 ## Hamilton in <15 minutes
-Hamilton is a new paradigm when it comes to creating, um, dataframes (let's use dataframes as an example, otherwise you can create _ANY_ python object).
+Hamilton is a new paradigm when it comes to building datasets (in this case we'll use Hamilton to create columns of a dataframe as an example.
+Otherwise hamilton can handle _any_ python object.

-Rather than thinking about manipulating a central dataframe, as is normal in some data engineering/data science work, you instead think about the column(s) you want to create, and what inputs are required.
-There is no need for you to think about maintaining this dataframe, meaning you do not need to think about any "glue" code;
+Rather than thinking about manipulating a central object (dataframe in this case), you instead declare the components (columns in this case)/intermediate results you want to create, and the inputs that are required.
+There is no need for you to worry about maintaining this object, meaning you do not need to think about any "glue" code;
 this is all taken care of by the Hamilton framework.

-For example rather than writing the following to manipulate a central dataframe object `df`:
+For example, rather than writing the following to manipulate a central dataframe object `df`:
 ```python
 df['col_c'] = df['col_a'] + df['col_b']
 ```

-you write
+you would write
 ```python
 def col_c(col_a: pd.Series, col_b: pd.Series) -> pd.Series:
     """Creating column c from summing column a and column b."""